 This article contains technical information that may help support personnel and advanced users diagnose problems with the loopcloud plugin connection.
 If you are not familiar with the terms and tools discussed in this article and have problems getting the loopcloud application to connect to the plugin please contact support.
+Or find someone you know who is familiar with using the command line to help you.

 Problems with this connection are rare but have included: